mivano/mindbyte.nl/_posts/2021-06-02-simple-oauth2-api-authentication-with-token-caching-and-refetching-in-an-azure-function-using-identitymodel-and-refit.md

 }
 ```

-I doubt that this is needed in an ASPNET webapp, but it was helped for an Azure function.
+I doubt that this is needed in an ASPNET webapp, but it solved the issue for an Azure function.